How to Create a Successful Trading Plan

-A trading plan will enforce you to think about your goals and objectives you want to achieve when opening positions on the financial markets.
 It will help you decide what market you want to trade and can function as an essential decision-making tool.
 The trading plan you create should be specifically suited to you rather than a generic one – you don’t want a copy of a plan with different goals in place to the ones you had in mind.

 There are many useful things we think you should consider when creating your plan including:

 - How much time you want to spend trading